AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/Sample_ADAS_EXTERNALVEHICLE.md

 The SCANeR API is accessible in Simulink within the Vehicle Dynamics ComUDP API through RT Gateway and its filter.

-> In SCANeR’s User Manual: `2.16.
+> More information in SCANeR’s User Manual: `2.16.
 UDP RTGateway protocol`

 The operating frequencies of the modules are orchestrated by the Offline Scheduler.

-> In SCANeR’s User Manual: `7.28.1.
+> More information in SCANeR’s User Manual: `7.28.1.
 Offline Scheduler`

 ![Capture](./assets/Capture.PNG)